 ‘The Memory Archives’ project is based on research and development we have conducted in association with the University of West London on creative approaches to supporting people living with dementia through artistic and creative activities.
 Research shows that music has positive benefits for dementia sufferers, stimulating memory and communication.
 There is also public health evidence demonstrating that BAME people have higher risks of developing dementia, and more difficulty accessing care.
 Therefore, this important project addresses a cultural as well as a health and social need.

-‘The Memory Archives’ launch date will be announced in 2019.
+‘The Memory Archives’ will be launching on Windrush Day, 22nd June 2019.